 A motor vehicle operator who knows he is involved in an accident and knowingly leaves the scene of that accident under circumstances that violate the provisions of R.S.39:4-129 shall be guilty of a crime of the third degree if the accident results in serious bodily injury to another person.
 The presumption of nonimprisonment set forth in N.J.S.2C:44-1 shall not apply to persons convicted under the provisions of this section.

 Further, if the driver was intoxicated at the time of the accident, the driver can be charged with aggravated assault or death by auto (vehicular homicide), depending on the injuries to the victim.

-If you are charged with leaving the scene, contact an experienced criminal defense attorney for representation today.
+If you are charged with leaving the scene of an accident, contact an experienced criminal and motor vehicle defense attorney at Wolf Law for representation today.